hassaanaliw/hassaanaliw.github.io/_posts/2015-01-03-how-secure-are-your-chrome-passwords-on-android.md

 </tr>
 </tbody></table>

-I then sent the database to my computer and opened it up with SQLote Browser and this is the result:
+I then sent the database to my computer and opened it up with SQLite Browser and this is the result:

 <img src="/assets/article_images/Screenshot from 2015-01-04 18:54:46.png" alt="Drawing" />